- Adams and Reese LLP

 - Wilson Elser Moskowitz Edelman & Dicker LLP

 - Winston & Strawn LLP

 - Designation: Washington

-Arnold & Porter is a Washington-based law firm.
+Arnold & Porter is a Washington, D.C.-based law firm.
 According to the National Law Journal's 2015 NLJ 350 ranking of firms based on size, Arnold & Porter has 699 attorneys and is the 55th largest firm in the United States.
 With $694,500,000 in gross revenue in 2014, the firm placed 45th on The American Lawyer's 2015 Am Law 200 ranking.
-On the 2013 Global 100 survey, Arnold & Porter ranked as the 51st highest grossing law firm in the world.
-The firm has offices in CA, CO, DC, NY and VA.
+On the 2014 Global 100 survey, Arnold & Porter ranked as the 53rd highest grossing law firm in the world.
+The firm has offices in CA, CO, DC, NY, TX and VA.

 In the News

 Jenna Greene : The Litigation Daily : April 25, 2016

 Big Law litigators love to boast that their firms are ready and willing to take cases to trial.
 So it's interesting to look at the top 100 verdicts of 2015 to see what firms are actually making good on their threats.
 The answer is probably not who you'd think.